Non-Discrimination Policy

 Discrimination-free Community

-The Midwives College of Utah, as an institution of higher education and as a community of scholars and midwives, affirms its commitment to the elimination of discrimination and discriminatory harassment, and to the student-849825_1280provision of equal opportunity for all.
+The Midwives College of Utah, as an institution of higher education and as a community of scholars and midwives, affirms its commitment to the elimination of discrimination and discriminatory harassment, and to the provision of equal opportunity for all.
 A key objective of the Midwives College of Utah is the creation and maintenance of a positive atmosphere of nondiscrimination in every phase and activity of College operations.

 Harassment and intimidation can impede an individual’s ability to participate fully in educational processes.
 Acts of discrimination, harassment and insensitivity hurt and degrade all members of the community whether target, perpetrator, or observer.
 Every member of the College community is responsible for creating and maintaining a climate free of discrimination and harassment.